Spatially explicit models for inference about density in unmarked or partially marked populations: Applications

 \subsection{Simulation studies}

 We carried out two simulation studies to evaluate the basic efficacy of the estimator.
-In the first study, all individuals were unmarked and we assessed posterior properties under varying degrees of correlation in the counts.
+In the first study, all individuals were unmarked and we assessed posterior\vadjust{\goodbreak} properties by simulating replicate data sets under varying degrees of correlation in the counts.
 In the second study, we measured the improvements in posterior precision obtained by marking a subset of the population.

-To investigate the effects of correlation, we used a $15 \times 15$ trap grid and simulated scenarios with $\sigma \in (0.5, 0.75, 1.0)$.
-We selected these values because clearly $\sigma$ should not be too small relative to the grid spacing or the counts are independent, {\it i.e.} the trap totals are then just $i.i.d.$ Poisson random variables.
-Similarly, $\sigma$ should not be too large relative to trap spacing or else again the counts become $i.i.d.$ Poisson random variables.
-We note that trap spacing is widely recognized as being relevant in the application of spatial capture-recapture models, where models require observations of individuals at multiple traps, although to this point in time little formal analysis of the design problem has been done.
-For the other parameters in the model we considered $T\lambda_{0} \in (2.5, 5.0)$ and $N \in (27$, $45$, $75$) individuals distributed on a $20 \times 20$ unit state-space centered over the $15 \times 15$ array of trap locations.
+To investigate the effects of correlation, we used a $15 \times15$ trap grid with unit spacing and simulated scenarios with $\sigma\in\{0.5, 0.75, 1.0\}$.
+We selected these values because $\sigma$ should not be too small relative to the grid spacing or the counts are independent, that is, the trap totals are then i.i.d.
+Poisson random variables.
+Similarly, $\sigma$ should not be too large relative to trap spacing or else again the counts become i.i.d.
+Poisson random variables.
+We note that trap spacing is widely recognized as being relevant in the application of spatial capture--recapture models, where models require observations of individuals at multiple traps, although to this point in time little formal analysis of the design problem has been done.
+For the other parameters in the model we considered $T\lambda_{0} \in \{2.5, 5.0\}$ and $N \in\{27$, $45$, $75$\} individuals distributed on a $20 \times20$ unit state-space centered over the $15 \times15$ array of trap locations.
 This configuration implies a buffer of 3 units around the traps, which was sufficiently large to ensure that encounter rate was negligible for the values of $\sigma$ considered.
-We fit the model to 100 datasets for each of the 18 scenarios.
+We fit the model to 200 data sets for each of the 18 scenarios.
+For each simulation, we drew 32,000 posterior samples and discarded the initial 2000.
+We then computed root-mean-squared-error (RMSE) for the posterior mean and mode as well as coverage rates for the 95\% highest posterior density (HPD) intervals.
+Because our interest was in the performance of the estimator in specific regions of the parameter space, we emphasize that our evaluation of the estimators is based on a \textit{frequentist evaluation} of specific posterior features (mean or mode).
+That is, we fixed the parameters and generated replicate data sets under the specified model and then calculated RMSE by averaging over the data-generating distribution $(\mathrm{data}|\mathrm{parameters})$.
+Classical notions of Bayesian optimality based on averaging over the posterior distribution therefore do not apply.